atbolsh/TransformerHomunculus/README.md

 Killed the other server, too.

 Tmr:
-1) Investigate performances on both tasks
+X 1) Investigate performances on both tasks
-2) Decide which versions to keep
+X 2) Decide which versions to keep
+     -- only last version of the 'complex func' training on the smaller server
 3) Sync representations (git branches, files on the disks)
 4) Done?
 Do one of the other tasks:
    -- look up the list of other tasks as reminder; step back into it.